dhavalsharma97/ModernWebDevelopmentFrameworks/Assignment 7/README.md

 # Assignment 7
 This assignment focuses on getting us know more about **JavaScript**.
+It contains several functions, arrays and Event Model problems.
 It is divided into five parts.
-Each of them contains several functions, arrays and Event Model problems.
 The problems are as follows:
 * Practice with Functions
 * The Rock, Paper, Scissors Game
 * Practice with Arrays